phpv8/php-v8/README.md

 **This extension is still under heavy development and its public API may change without any warning.
 Use at your own risk.**

+## Why (aka Rationale)

+This tool solves following domain problems:

+ - execute arbitrary untrusted code from user;
+ - provide restricted/experimental api to end-user;
+ - allow to use that with scripting/DSL language;
+ - limit execution time and used memory;
+ - use common language that is familiar to large audience;
+ - be well-maintainable and mature.

+By accident (not by design) this tool could also be used to:

+ - render React/Vue/Angular components in PHP;
+ - implement node.js in PHP;
+ - increase the number of "why", "why not just <...>" questions.

+If you have any other use, feels free to share

 ## About
 [php-v8](https://github.com/pinepain/php-v8) is a PHP 7.x extension